 You don’t have to have a super-high salary to invest this way.
 Here’s a simple rule of thumb: calculate 1% of the money you typically save every 3 months and check if it’s higher than broker fees for a single transaction (more on brokers later).
 With a low-cost broker like CapTrader, saving at least 400 € every 3 months fulfills the criterion.

-There are 5 steps to investing.
+There are 5 steps to a simple investing plan, especially suited for a beginner.

 - Get an account with a broker trading on the German Xetra exchange.
 CapTrader is a low-cost broker available in many European countries.
 Slovaks and Czechs can also use Lynx, which is based on the same platform and 20% more expensive, but they have phone support that speaks Czech.

 - When do you need the money and what is your risk tolerance?
 Would you risk higher expected growth for more risk?
 Answers to these questions determine your bonds/stocks ratio.
 Betterment has some nice charts that should help you find the right ratio.
+Young people saving for retirement can have up to 80% of their investments in stocks.
+This is by far the most important step, so take your time to figure out your risk tolerance.

 The long versionRead on if you’re fine with a more complex portfolio or want to know why I made the suggestions above.